The Best Used Honda Accord Model Years You Should Buy

 Where should buyers start when trying to figure out which model year of a used car to buy?
-Looking at reliability ratings and owner complaints from sites like Consumer Reports and Car Complaints can help narrow it down.
+Looking at reliability ratings and owner complaints from sites like Car Complaints and Vehicle History can help narrow it down.
 Here’s a look at which Honda Accord model years each site recommends.

 The history of the Honda Accord

-According to Autotrader, the Honda Accord has been around since 1976 and has gone through 10 generations so far.
+According to Autotrader, the Honda Accord has been around since 1976 and has gone through 10 generations.
 It’s a dependable car that has appeared over the years as a coupe, hatchback, wagon, and sedan.
 It’s occasionally been the best-selling car in the U.S., so there are plenty of used Accords out there to pick from.
 In recent years, new generations have rolled out in 1981, 1985, 1989, 1993, 1998, 2002, 2007, 2012, and 2018, often growing larger, more powerful, and more luxurious with each redesign.

 How car reliability is measured

-Two places where consumers can look to check the Honda Accord’s reliability in terms of performance and maintenance issues are Consumer Reports and Car Complaints.
-Consumer Reports collects survey responses from members, which give information on problems owners have dealt with across 17 categories over the past 12 months.
+Two places where consumers can look to check the Honda Accord’s reliability in terms of performance and maintenance issues are Car Complaints and Vehicle History.
+Vehicle History is a great resource for information on and ratings on older models.
 Car Complaints lets owners submit complaints, and the site displays the information in graphic formats.
 It also hands out its “Seal of Awesome” for older vehicles with reliable reputations.